greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_sql.html.md

 $$ LANGUAGE plpgsql VOLATILE;
 ```

-**Note:** The previous function is classified as a `VOLATILE` function because function values could change within a single table scan.
+> **Note** The previous function is classified as a `VOLATILE` function because function values could change within a single table scan.

 The following `SELECT` command uses the function.